oslab-ewha/TOMS/README.md

-# ECVS (Edge Computing & Voltage Scaling)
+# TOVS (Task Offloading & Voltage Scaling)
 Edge Computing &amp; Voltage Scaling

 This project demonstrates that a GA(genetic algorithm) approach can provide power-efficient scheduling for real-time tasks that makes use of DVS(dynamic voltage scaling) and edge computing.

 Two executagles included in this project.
-- gasgen: task generation tool based on CPU and total utilization
+- `gasgen`: task generation tool based on CPU and total utilization
-- gastask: scheduling scheme generator based on GA
+- `gastask`: scheduling scheme generator based on GA

 For comparison purposes, our basic simulator supporting dynamic voltage scaling (DVS) and hybrid memory (HM) can be downloaded at https://github.com/oslab-ewha/simrts.